Comprehensive Guide To Approaching Gcse Poetry

 Consider the rhythm of each poem you read and what this adds to the poem’s overall meaning.

-You need to look at how the poem is written: e.g. the number of lines, the length of those lines, and the number of stanzas.
+You need to look at how the poem is constructed: e.g. the number of lines, the length of those lines, and the number of stanzas.
 Is there a connection between how the poem is constructed and its main ideas/overall meaning?

 Other aspects of form/structure to consider are the poet’s use of repetition, both of words/phrases and specific images or ideas.